How to Become a Professional Recovery Coach

 These are the top 5 earning states in the field:

-* Salary information based on May 2023 Occupational Employment Statistics (OES) Survey for Coaches and Scouts, OCC Code 27-2022, BLS.
+* Salary data sourced from the May 2024 Occupational Employment Statistics (OES) Survey by the U.S. Bureau of Labor Statistics (BLS) for Coaches and Scouts, SOC Code 27-2022.

 How to Become